Terfno/ReXeTeXeR/README.md

 Open `./report.pdf` with Skim or your favorite PDF viewer.

 ### 6. Tips
-#### Can be incompatible with Auto Save (VS Code)
+#### Can be incompatible with AutoSave (VS Code)
-Auto Save, such as VS Code, can cause incomplete `.tex` files to be compiled because it detects changes in the file and runs the compilation.
+AutoSave, such as VS Code, can cause incomplete `.tex` files to be compiled because it detects changes in the file and runs the compilation.

-This can be resolved by setting `.vscode` to set Auto Save to `onFocusChange` for this workspace only.
+This can be resolved by setting `.vscode` to set AutoSave to `onFocusChange` for this workspace only.
 Or you can also solve this problem by extending the monitoring interval of watch.sh from 1 to about 5 seconds.

 #### PDF Viewer that supports auto-reload of resources